 National Center for Genome Resources

-Additional bioinformatics consulting is available within the Idaho INBRE network.
+Additional bioinformatics and data sciences consulting is available within the Idaho INBRE network.
 These resources are available to everyone, not just INBRE participants.

-IBEST Genomics Resources Core (GRC) at the University of Idaho provides high throughput sequencing and sample prep, and has a staff of doctoral level bioinformatics scientists to help design and analyze experiments based on these data.
+Genomics and Bioinformatics Resources Core (GBRC) at the University of Idaho provides high throughput sequencing and sample prep, and has a staff of doctoral level bioinformatics scientists to help design and analyze experiments based on these data.

 Molecular Research Core Facility at Idaho State University provides high end sequencing, and the associated bioinformatics and statistical consulting services